Rhino Baseball Central Illinois FAQ

 Dues cover all training aspects including; offseason training, facility membership, trainers, insurance, paid coaches for HS levels, etc.

-Uniform and tournament costs are a separate cost that is collected at a later date and vary depending on each team.
+Uniform (approximate $350) and tournament costs (approximate $975) are a separate cost that are collected at a later date and vary depending on each team.

-Below are the dues associated with Rhino Baseball for the 2025/2026 season (prices may vary slightly year to year):
+Below are the dues associated with Rhino Baseball CI for the 2026/2027 season (prices may vary slightly year to year):

 Yes, players in our program receive access to the facility for extra work whenever nothing is on our online schedule.